Behind The Wish: Jake Weightman

 I joined Make-A-Wish as a volunteer because, from a young age, I’ve always been passionate about people and deeply aware of how precious time is.
 Volunteering seemed like a natural way to give back.

 But why Make-A-Wish?
 While on a work trip to Warrnambool, my colleague and I had a 3.5-hour drive ahead of us, and I decided to research charities.
-Make-A-Wish stood out to me because its values—Integrity, Impact, Innovation, and Communityaligned with my own.
+Make-A-Wish stood out to me because of its values—Integrity, Impact, Innovation, and Communityaligned with my own.

 Their commitment to transparency, delivering life-changing wishes, being bold and imaginative, and fostering a sense of unity really resonated deeply with me.